-- (1) The Service Provider shall, through its employees, contractors and their assistants and advisers, have reasonable access to or over any property for the purposes of- - (a) doing anything authorised or required to be done by the Service Provider under this Bylaw or any other law; - (b) inspecting and examining any service mains and anything connected therewith including but not limited to periodic installation audits which will include assessment of appliances used to confirm the usage of electricity as per meter readings;; - (c) enquiring into and investigating any possible source of electricity supply or the suitability of immovable property for any work, scheme or undertaking of the Service Provider and making any necessary survey in connection therewith; - (d) ascertaining whether there is or has been a contravention of the provisions of this Bylaw or any other law; and - (e) enforcing compliance with the provisions of these Bylaws or any other law. - (2) The Service Provider shall pay to any person suffering damage as a result of the exercise of the right of access contemplated by subsection (1), except where the Service Provider is authorised to execute on the property concerned any work at the cost of such person or some other person or to execute on such property any work and recover the cost thereof from such person or some other person, compensation in such amount as may be agreed upon by the Service Provider and such person or, in the absence of agreement, as may be determined by arbitration or Court of Law. - The Electrical Engineer may, by notice in writing served on the owner or occupier of any property, require such owner or occupier to provide, on the day and at the hour specified in such notice, access to such property to a person and for a purpose referred to in subsection (1).
+- (1) The Service Provider shall, through its employees, contractors and their assistants and advisers, have reasonable access to or over any property for the purposes of- - doing anything authorised or required to be done by the Service Provider under this by-law or any other law; - (b) inspecting and examining any service mains and anything connected therewith; - enquiring into and investigating any possible source of electricity supply or the suitability of immovable property for any work, scheme or undertaking of the Service Provider and making any necessary survey in connection therewith; - (d) ascertaining whether there is or has been a contravention of the provisions of this by-law or any other law, and - (e) enforcing compliance with the provisions of this by-law or any other law, - (2) The Service Provider shall pay to any person suffering damage as a result of the exercise of the right of access contemplated by sub-section (1), except where the Service Provider is authorised to execute on the property concerned any work at the cost of such person or some other person or to execute on such property any work and recover the cost thereof from such person or some other

-(4) The Service Provider may gain access to or over any property without notice and may take whatever action as may, in its opinion, be necessary or desirable in consequence of the existence of a state of war or the occurrence of any calamity, emergency or disaster or where the risk of injury to life and limb or death dictates otherwise.
+- person, compensation in such amount as may be agreed upon by the Service Provider and such person or, in the absence of agreement, as may be determined by arbitration or court of law. - (3) The Director may, by notice in writing served on the owner or occupier of any property, require such owner or occupier to provide, on the day and at the hour specified in such notice, access to such property to a person and for a purpose referred to in sub-section (1). - (4) The Service Provider may gain access to or over any property without notice and may take whatever action as may, in its opinion, be necessary or desirable in consequence of the existence of a state of war or the occurrence of any calamity, emergency or disaster.

-13. Refusal or failure to give information.-
+13. Refusal or failure to give information